 Here are some finding based on our research and analysis:

-The locked up pool of insurance reserve capital is underutilized and the long-term return on capital invested is low, and thus failing to incentivize liquidity providers (LPs) to deposit capital into the reserve capital pool, especially compared to other more lucrative DeFi yield farming products.
+The locked up pool of insurance reserve capital is underutilized and the long-term return on capital invested is low, and thus failing to incentivize reserve providers (RPs) to deposit capital into the reserve capital pool, especially compared to other more lucrative DeFi yield farming products.
 To raise the return on these depository instruments, insurance providers have introduced token rewards, which lacks long-term economic viability.
 Without the implementation of token rewards to artificially boost yield, insurance products struggle to reach a 1% APY from contract premiums.

 At TIDAL Protocol, we believe in maximizing capital utilization and returns, and thus leverage must be increased by offering bundled insurance protocols with low correlation to increase the cover supply, at the same time controlling the risk of insolvency through multiple levels of reserves, and other risk mitigation practices.

 As a byproduct of the low efficiency of insurance capital, reserve providers raise the cost of insurance to increase the returns on their capital.
 As a result, the cover buyer must pay a higher rate for the insurance of their covered protocols than the underlying products themselves yield.
 TIDAL Protocol plans to offer highly competitive insurance premiums by allowing RP’s capital to get exposure to multiple protocols - driving down the price of each protocol’s premium while increasing the returns of RP’s capital.

 The open market nature of TIDAL will greatly increase capital efficiency by offering leverage and customizable risk exposure portfolios.
 To minimize insolvency risk, auditors thoroughly vet each mutual cover pool to ensure the risk level is acceptable, and that the controlling parameters within each pool, such as reserve level, contract correlation and coverage period limitations, are in line with the product’s objective.